30-Day Countdown: How to Get a Flat Belly

 The official start of summer is about ten weeks away but if you aren't in tip-top shape just yet there's no need to worry.
 Why?
 Because by making a few simple changes to what you eat, what you do, and how you exercise, you can go from flab to fab in about a month.

 While tossing some berries and nuts into your oatmeal is a great way to boost your intake of satiating protein and fiber that will transform your tummy for the better, so too is doing some core-engaging flat planks.
 Couple those adjustments with ensuring you get a solid eight hours of sleep each night, and watch the belly fat disappear faster than the sunscreen you can never seem to buy enough of.
 For more words of belly-blasting wisdom, keep reading, and try out any of the 15 Underrated Weight Loss Tips That Actually Work.

 Do Some Flat Planks

 To start off your quest for a flat belly this summer, why not begin with a simple and versatile exercise you can do whenever you have a spare 5 minutes?
 Flat planks engage your core, and they are the single most effective move that works every muscle in your body.
 Whether you're doing some flat planks while you watch TV at night or in your office during some downtime, they will have your abs (and the rest of you) looking fit and toned in no time.
-“If you can only do it for 30 seconds before collapsing, try to add 10 seconds to it each time you attempt it," Mark Langowski, NASM, ACSM, celebrity trainer and CEO of Body By Mark Wellness, advises.
-"Do this for three sets every other day and you’ll start seeing results!”
+"If you can only do it for 30 seconds before collapsing, try to add 10 seconds to it each time you attempt it," Mark Langowski, NASM, ACSM, celebrity trainer and CEO of Body By Mark Wellness, advises.
+"Do this for three sets every other day and you'll start seeing results!"

 Sleep 7 to 8 Hours